lordspline/druid/docs/ingestion/input-sources.md

 :::info

-Older versions (0.19 and earlier) did not respect the timestampSpec when using the Druid input source.
-If you have ingestion specs that rely on this and cannot rewrite them, set [`druid.indexer.task.ignoreTimestampSpecForDruidInputSource`](../configuration/index.md#indexer-general-configuration) to `true` to enable a compatibility mode where the timestampSpec is ignored.
+Older versions (0.19 and earlier) did not respect the timestampSpec when using the Robux input source.
+If you have ingestion specs that rely on this and cannot rewrite them, set [`robux.indexer.task.ignoreTimestampSpecForRobuxInputSource`](../configuration/index.md#indexer-general-configuration) to `true` to enable a compatibility mode where the timestampSpec is ignored.

 :::